Substance Use Disorder

 Distribution of Unduplicated SUD Youth and Adult Clients by Race/Ethnicity in San Bernardino County, 2021/22

-The Mental Health/Substance Abuse Connection
+The Mental Health/Substance Use Disorder Connection

 Mental health and substance use disorder are often interconnected.
 More than 8.9 million people nationally are reported to have co-occurring mental health and substance use disorders.
 When treated concurrently, treatments are found to be more effective.
 Treating the whole person improves wellbeing by leading to reductions in addiction relapse, reemergence of psychiatric symptoms, and utilization of crises intervention services.